Meho Kodro

 Mehmed "Meho" Kodro (born 12 January 1967) is a Bosnian professional football manager and former player who played as a forward.

-He spent most of his 16-year senior career in Spain, mostly with Real Sociedad (four seasons) and Tenerife (three), amassing La Liga totals of 263 matches and 105 goals.
+Kodro started playing professionally at Velež Mostar, making his first team debut in 1985.
+He spent most of his 16-year senior career in Spain, playing for Real Sociedad, Barcelona, Tenerife and Alavés, amassing La Liga totals of 263 matches and 105 goals.
+Kodro finished his career at Israeli club Maccabi Tel Aviv in 2001.
 He possessed good technical skills, and was equally adept in the air.

 After retiring, Kodro started a managerial career.
+He had a short stint as manager of the Bosnia and Herzegovina national team in 2008.
+He then worked as a youth coach at Real Sociedad, before managing Real Sociedad B. Kodro managed Bosnian Premier League side Sarajevo, and later also managed Swiss clubs Servette and Stade Lausanne Ouchy.
+In August 2023, he again took over as manager of Bosnia and Herzegovina, but was sacked by the end of September.

 Club career

-Born in Mostar, Socialist Republic of Bosnia and Herzegovina, Socialist Federal Republic of Yugoslavia, Kodro's professional debut occurred in 1985 at the age of 18 with hometown club FK Velež.
-He appeared in only 14 Yugoslav First League games in his first two years but eventually became a starter, scoring a total of 31 goals in his last two full seasons and helping his team win the 1986 edition of the Yugoslav Cup – he did not play in the final against GNK Dinamo Zagreb however – and three consecutive top-three finishes.
+Born in Mostar, SR Bosnia and Herzegovina, SFR Yugoslavia, Kodro's professional debut occurred in 1985 at the age of 18 with hometown club Velež.
+He appeared in only 14 Yugoslav First League games in his first two years but eventually became a starter, scoring a total of 31 goals in his last two full seasons and helping his team win the 1986 edition of the Yugoslav Cup – he did not play in the final against Dinamo Zagreb however – and three consecutive top-three finishes.

 When the Yugoslav Wars began, Kodro migrated to Spain – after scoring five goals in only five matches in the last edition of the Yugoslavian championship – where he spent the vast majority of his remaining career.
-He first played with Real Sociedad of San Sebastián, always netting in double digits for the Basques, including 23 in 1993–94 and a career-best 25 in the following year (including a hat-trick in the Basque derby) and finishing second in the Pichichi Trophy race to Real Madrid's Iván Zamorano.
+He first played with Real Sociedad of San Sebastián, always netting in double digits for the Basques, including 23 in the 1993–94 season and a career-best 25 in the following year (including a hat-trick in the Basque derby) and finishing second in the Pichichi Trophy race to Real Madrid's Iván Zamorano.

-Kodro was purchased by FC Barcelona in the 1995 off-season, starting throughout most of the campaign but only managing nine La Liga goals for the Catalans, including two in the El Clásico against Real Madrid (3–0 home win).
-After Barça came out empty in silverware, manager Johan Cruyff – who insisted in his signing – was dismissed and the player also left Camp Nou, signing with CD Tenerife where he played three seasons, notably contributing two goals from eight appearances in the Canary Islands side's semi-final run in the UEFA Cup.
-In 1998–99, for the only time in his career, he failed to find the net and his team suffered top-flight relegation.
+Kodro was purchased by Barcelona in the 1995 off-season, starting throughout most of the campaign but only managing nine La Liga goals for the Catalans, including two in the El Clásico against Real Madrid (3–0 home win).
+After Barça came out empty in silverware, manager Johan Cruyff – who insisted on his signing – was dismissed and the player also left Camp Nou, signing with Tenerife where he played three seasons, notably contributing two goals from eight appearances in the side's semi-final run in the UEFA Cup.
+In the 1998–99 season, for the only time in his career, he failed to find the net and his team suffered top-flight relegation.

-32-year-old Kodro returned to the Basque region in the summer of 1999, joining Deportivo Alavés on loan for the 1999–2000 campaign.
-He retired from football the following year after one year in Israel with Maccabi Tel Aviv FC.
+Kodro returned to the Basque region in the summer of 1999, joining Alavés on loan for the 1999–2000 campaign.
+He retired from football the following year after one year in Israel with Maccabi Tel Aviv.